DustinThal/sms_to_telegram_forward/README.md

 # sms_to_telegram_forward
 a "simple" forwarde from sms messages to telegram

-helpful if you want to share accounts that have a SMS authetication with friends.
+helpful if you want to share accounts that have a SMS authetication with friends. e.g. Netflix

 I use my TrueNAS and a cloneJail for this.
-Used Hardware Bangood SIM800C usb stick: https://www.banggood.com/de/LC-GSM-SIM800C-2-USB-to-GSM-Serial-Port-GPRS-SIM800C-Module-with-bluetooth-Computer-Control--p-1420413.html?cur_warehouse=CN&rmmds=search
+Used Hardware Banggood SIM800C usb stick: https://www.banggood.com/de/LC-GSM-SIM800C-2-USB-to-GSM-Serial-Port-GPRS-SIM800C-Module-with-bluetooth-Computer-Control--p-1420413.html?cur_warehouse=CN&rmmds=search

 Installation: